Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Polarization flipping -- vacuum birefringence

 \subsection{Vacuum birefringence -- extrapolation to an analytical value in the x-ray regime}

-The settings for the simulation of the scenario described in case (a) in \cite{Karbsteinetal2015} are given in Table \ref{tab:GiesPulsParameter}.

-For this real-life 3D scenario the techniques have to be adapted.
+Simulations of birefringence effects are computationally expensive in higher dimensions for the small wavelengths and field strengths targeted in experiments.
+Making use of the scaling properties in Equation (\ref{eq:Pflip}), the phenomenon of birefringence can still be predicted for the parameters accessible in planned near future experiments by simulating numerically feasible, quasi-1D setups with consecutive extrapolation.

+To this end this approach is used to reproduce an analytical result for a coaxial probe--pump setup with Gaussian laser pulses in a realistic scenario by considering case (a) of \cite{Karbsteinetal2015}.
+In this case the radius of the probe pulse is taken to be much smaller than the waist of the pump beam, such that the probe does not sense the transverse structure of the pump.
+This scenario thus amounts to a 1D case.
+Settings adapted to the scenario described in case (a) in \cite{Karbsteinetal2015} are given in Table \ref{tab:GiesPulsParameter}.
+The calculation in \cite{Karbsteinetal2015} is performed in the vacuum emission picture.

+Some parameters devised for experimental verification impair the numerical approach.
 First, the pump field strength is too low to extract the flipping process from the numerical noise.
-To combat this, it is being made use of the field strength scaling properties.
-Second, the chosen probe frequency is very high.
+To combat this, the field strength scaling properties can be used to simulate with a larger background amplitude.
+Second, the probe wavelength of $\lambda_p= \SI{96}{\pico \meter} $ is in the x-ray regime to amplify the effect, c.f.
+Equation \eqref{eq:Pflip}, and is therefore problematically small for modeling on a discrete grid.
 An extremely fine grid would be necessary to model that pulse.
 To evade computations that expensive, the wavelength scaling properties can be made use of.
-It is thus a combination of two scaling methods in the way shown in the bottom right of Figure \ref{fig:pol_flip_scaling} and described in that caption.
+The resulting extrapolation is thus a combination of two scaling methods in the way shown in the bottom right of Figure \ref{fig:pol_flip_scaling} and described in that caption.

-Besides that, the 1D simulations do not take into account lateral dispersion (diffusion) effects of the focused background field as they are present in 3D.
-That deficiency is remedied by reducing the pump peak field strength to the average over the interaction time $t_I \simeq \SI{23.5}{\femto \second}$, see Figure \ref{fig:FlipTimeEvolExt}.
-The pump peak amplitude is thereby reduced from 0.34$\times \SI{e-3}{} E_{cr} $ to 0.29$\times \SI{e-3}{} E_{cr} $.
-This is only an approximate procedure, especially when used for an extrapolation over several orders of magnitude.
-The results in Figure \ref{fig:Gies_extrapol} show that the extrapolation in principle works.
-The extrapolated value is \SI{1.44e-12}{} while the result in \cite{Karbsteinetal2015} is \SI{1.39e-12}{}.
+Figure \ref{fig:Gies_extrapol} shows that the extrapolated flipping ratio of \SI{2.72e-12}{} is almost twice as high as the flipping ratio of \SI{1.39e-12}{} obtained in \cite{Karbsteinetal2015}.
+This is attributable to the neglect of a longitudinally localizing term with the Rayleigh length in the pulse form in Equation \eqref{eq:1dgaussian}, c.f. the higher-dimensional Gaussian pulse in Equation \eqref{eq:2dgaussian}.
+This yields a further suppression of about a factor of two.
+The value obtained at the corresponding probe frequency via formula \eqref{eq:Pflip} is \SI{2.73e-12}{} and agrees with the simulations.
+Accordingly, in future higher-dimensional simulations a reconciliation of the results should be achieved.